 We haven’t visited all of the Kauai beaches, but we’ve covered a lot of them.
 We counted after our most recent trip to the Garden Isle of Hawaii and we’ve visited over 35.
 After analyzing all of the amazing options, Tunnels Beach Kauai is our favorite!

-When you take everything into account it even surpasses the neighboring and more popular Ke’e Beach.
+When you take everything into account, it even surpasses the neighboring and more popular Ke’e Beach.

-The moon shaped bay is perfectly framed by lush green mountains.
+This moon shaped bay is perfectly framed by lush green mountains.
 The verdant backdrop is a striking backdrop to the golden sand and clear blue water.

 - Tunnels Beach Quick Facts